wpzapp/exceptions/README.md

 # WP-ZAPP: Exceptions

-Set of exceptions for WP-ZAPP libraries and modules.
+Set of exceptions for WP-ZAPP modules and libraries.